iamstarkov/ispeakweb/README.md

 # ispeakweb

-> Entirely new way to discover things and connect to people

-Basically [_ispeakweb_][isw] is an collective twitter account with new author every week.
+> Collective twitter account for frontend developers with new author every week

 ## Why should I care?